From Nutshell History of Lebanon, IL

 sending their children to school.
 The Board further voted to excuse children age 14 and above from attendance.

 1938 -- The School Board was upset to learn that a teacher supervised students in preparing banners for a demonstration.
+A new school two story school was erected.

 1973—Craig Virgin, Lebanon High’s track star, won fame and set records around the world for the one, two and three-mile runs.